 Where to get Apostille?

 The competed authorities in these countries will issue apostille.
+You can also download full list of authorities pdf format for your future reference.

 - Antigua and Barbuda